Roadmunk/events/tutorials/on-tutorial.md

 ### Require `on` and listen to our SQS Queue

-To listen for events we need to require our `on` method from `@roadmunk/events`.
-We also need to make sure the following environment variables are set:
-- REGION - This is the AWS region our service is operating in
-- ACCOUNT - The AWS account number we are using
-- DEPLOYMENT - The deployment we are part of
-- SERVICE - The name of our service

 The `on` method takes an `eventName`, a handler, and an optional object with `queueGroup` in it.
 Since we use protobufs it's important we keep our them in sync with our event names.
 For example, `user-updated` is the event name for `UserUpdatedMessage`.
 This